Kareem Abdul-Jabbar: LeBron ‘should be embarrassed’ about some actions

 Kareem Abdul-Jabbar says he’d be willing to meet Lakers’ LeBron James to discuss their differences on issues like vaccine advocacy: “I admire the things he’s done… Sending a whole school to college, wow, that’s amazing… Some of the things he’s done he should be embarrassed by.” pic.twitter.com/0QlNMNUXit— Ben Golliver (@BenGolliver) April 3, 2022

-While Abdul-Jabbar starred in an NBA public service announcement in January 2021 that encouraged covid-19 vaccination, James was initially reluctant to get the shot and said last September that it was “not my job” to publicly support national vaccination efforts.
+While Abdul-Jabbar starred in an NBA public service announcement in January 2021 that encouraged covid-19 vaccination, James was initially reluctant to get the shot and said in September that it was “not my job” to publicly support national vaccination efforts.

-Last December, James shared a social media meme that compared covid-19 to the common cold and flu.
+In December, James shared a social media meme that compared covid-19 to the common cold and flu.
 Abdul-Jabbar criticized James’s Instagram post in an essay, saying that the meme was “uninformed” and “encouraged vaccine hesitancy.”
 James said at the time that he had no response to Abdul-Jabbar’s criticism and that he was “trying to figure this pandemic out.”

 On a less weighty subject, Abdul-Jabbar took James to task for doing a “stupid, childish” dance during a December 2021 game that “disrespect[ed] the other team.”

 Abdul-Jabbar explained Sunday that “there’s absolutely a higher expectation” for James given he has spoken “quite forcefully and eloquently” on several issues of importance, including education, voting rights reform and police brutality.
-In December 2020, Abdul-Jabbar penned a complimentary essay when James was named Sports Illustrated’s “Sportsman of the Year.”
+In December 2020, Abdul-Jabbar penned a complimentary essay when James was named Sports Illustrated’s sportsman of the year.

 The two basketball stars have met briefly, Abdul-Jabbar said, but they have not spoken at length about covid-19, vaccination advocacy or other points of contention.